Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 We now prove that \eqref{eq::gr8} implies \eqref{eq::gr7}.
-Let $u^*$ be a sub-solution of (\ref{eq::gr8}).
-The fact that $u^*$ is also a sub-solution on the boundary for (\ref{eq::gr7}), follows from the fact that $H\ge H^\pm$.
+The second line of \eqref{eq::gr7} is easy to get.
+As far as the first line is concerned, it follows from the fact that $H\ge H^\pm$.
 This ends the proof of the proposition. \end{proof}

-\begin{pro}[Classical viscosity solutions are also solutions ``at one point''] Assume that $H$ satisfies \eqref{eq::3bis} and consider a classical Hamilton-Jacobi equation posed in the whole line,
+\begin{pro}[Classical viscosity solutions are also solutions ``at one point''] Assume that $H$ satisfies \eqref{assum:H} and consider a classical Hamilton-Jacobi equation posed in the whole line,

 \begin{enumerate}[\upshape i)] \item {\upshape (Sub-Solutions)} Let $u:(0,T)\times \R\to \R$ be a sub-solution of (\ref{eq::gr41}).
 Then $u$ satisfies

 \item {\upshape (Super-Solutions)} Let $u:(0,T)\times \R\to \R$ be a super-solution of (\ref{eq::gr41}).
 Then $u$ satisfies